FrancoisBasset/rooibos/INSTALL.md

 -   Debian package install

     Run these 2 commands :
-    -   `make pkg` to build the Debian package
+    -   `make pkgs` to build the Debian package
     -   `sudo dpkg -i <package.deb>` to install the generated .deb package